A Guide to Custom Software, Part 5: Seven Ways to Reduce Custom Software Risk

 Maintain knowledge and expertise through support agreements

 Once the custom solution has ultimately been delivered, the work doesn’t necessarily stop for a software developer.
 It needs to be future-proof.
 Ongoing support and enhancement agreements provide for updates, upgrades, and overall responsiveness to changing business conditions of customers and marketplaces.
-Such agreements enable quick continued adaptation in response to changing technology considerations, both opportunity and threat.
+Such agreements enable quick continued adaptation in response to changing technology considerations, whether opportunity or threat.
 You need assurance that your development team will be ready when you’re ready.
 Retaining detailed and accurate documentation of the project’s specifications provide you with continuity to respond to any scenario requiring change or enhancement to your custom software system.
 Support agreements prevent lost sleep, wondering if you’ll be ready to respond to change.